mlrun/mlrun/README.md

 When you determine that the code is ready, you or someone else need to transfer the code to an automated ML workflow (for example, using [Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/pipelines-quickstart/)).
 This pipeline should be secure and include capabilities such as logging and monitoring, as well as allow adjustments to relevant components and easy redeployment.

-However, the implementation is challenging: various environments ("runtimes") use different configurations, parameters and data sources.
+However, the implementation is challenging: various environments ("runtimes") use different configurations, parameters, and data sources.
 In addition, multiple frameworks and platforms are used to focus on different stages of the development life cycle.
 This leads to constant development and DevOps/MLOps work.